jomalley2112/Store/README.md

-==To check out the different functions of the app:
+ To check out the different functions of the app:
 	STOREKEEPER adding products:
 		1. Go to the root ("/")
 		2. Make sure in the top left it says "You are currently acting as a Storekeeper".
 If it says your acting as Customer instead just click on the "Click here to switch Roles" link.